dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 !!!
 Note:
     It may take up to 3 minutes for the GlusterFS pods to transition into `READY` state.

-&#8680; When done, on the CLI display all GlusterFS pods alongside with the Host they are running on:
+&#8680; When done, on the CLI display all GlusterFS pods alongside with the name of the container host they are running on:

     oc get pods -o wide -n app-storage -l glusterfs=storage-pod